dexin-wang/urdf_to_usd/README.md

 Use the python environment that comes with Isaac sim or Isaac lab to run `urdf_to_usd.py`.

 ## By the way
-If you want to use the saved usd model in [Omnigibon](https://behavior.stanford.edu/omnigibson/), base_link or other link but represent root must has a collision geometry, otherwise you can not\
+If you want to use the saved usd model in [Omnigibon](https://behavior.stanford.edu/omnigibson/), base_link or other link representing root must has a collision geometry, otherwise you can not\
 do convex decomposition to the model using the following code:

 ```python